metaforx/djangocms-rest/docs/tutorial/02-installation.rst

         ],
     }

-**Note:** django CMS REST uses Session Authentication as the only authentication method.
+**Note:** djangocms-rest uses Session Authentication as the only authentication method.
 Users must be logged into the Django CMS admin interface to access protected API endpoints.

 4. Run migrations: